machingclee/2020-11-11-deep-learning-study/README.md

 Things start to be confusing when we deal with dataset with different purposes:

-- `LabelEncoder` turn our array of classes into array of integers, i.e., array of binarized labels.
+- `LabelEncoder` turns our array of classes into array of integers, i.e., array of binarized labels.
-- `LabelBiniarizer` turn our array of classes into array of probability vectors, each has only 1 nonzero entry.
+- `LabelBiniarizer` turns our array of classes into array of probability vectors, each has only 1 nonzero entry.

 ---